JannikKmnn/gewaechshaus/README.md

 ![Inside the greenhouse](images/inside_greenhouse.jpg?raw=true "Greenhouse inside")

-Or to develop directly at a desktop inside the greenhouse!
+...or to develop directly at a desktop inside the greenhouse!

 ![Desktop in greenhouse](images/desktop_greenhouse.jpg?raw=true "Greenhouse with desktop")